This post may include affiliate links.

 It’s not fluffy at all.

-A lot of people say life is short, but it doesn’t feel that way when you’re at work watching the clock!
+Many people say life is short, but it doesn’t feel that way when you’re at work watching the clock!

 It’s packed full of examples and things to do.
 Whether you want to move up in the ranks or find a side hustle.
 It’s all in there.

-So if you’re at a point where you realise you want a change but don’t actually know what you enjoy doing.
+So if you’re at a point where you realise you want a change but don’t know what you enjoy doing.
 This is a great place to start.

 If there is any book that can motivate you that any idea is worth a try, it’s The $100 Startup.